- Opened the Philadelphia office for Heritage in 2004 and became president in 2021

 - 30 years of experience in historic preservation/historic tax credits

-Cindy joined Heritage in 2004 and heads the firm’s Philadelphia office.
+Cindy joined Heritage in 2004 and became president in 2021.
 In this capacity, Cindy develops strategies for owners to maximize rehabilitation incentives and she represents clients in negotiations through all aspects of the historic tax credit process.
 With 25 years of experience in the industry, Cindy has a comprehensive understanding of the regulatory process and is adept at identifying creative solutions to achieve favorable outcomes for clients.

 Prior to joining Heritage, Cindy worked as a Mid-Atlantic regional historic consultant, listing dozens of buildings in the National Register and managing hundreds of historic tax credit projects.
 With a background in architectural conservation, Cindy developed specialties in historic building technologies and architectural finishes.